Wild pigs can reach weights of more than 150 pounds and measure 5 to 6 feet long.

-Wild pigs are omnivorous (eating all kinds of foods, both plants and animals) and feed by rooting with their broad snouts.
-They may cause disturbance of the soil and ground cover vegetation and leave the area looking like a plowed field.
+They usually travel in small family groups or alone.
+Wild pigs eat a variety of plants and animals and feed by rooting with their broad snouts.
+They may disturb the soil and ground cover vegetation and leave the area looking like it has been plowed.

-Trying to prevent wild pigs from coming onto your property is usually futile, but adequate fencing can keep them out of small yards and gardens.
-On private property, nuisance pigs may be trapped using pens with trap doors and baited with acorns or old corn.
-Trapped animals may not be released on public land, and can only be released on private property with landowner permission.
-See the Florida Department of Agriculture and Consumer Services
+The wild pig, also called the wild hog, wild boar or feral pig, is not a Florida native and may have been introduced by Spanish explorer Hernando DeSoto as early as 1539.
+Trying to prevent wild pigs from coming onto your property can be difficult, but adequate fencing should keep them out of small yards and gardens.
+On private property, nuisance pigs may be baited with acorns or old corn and trapped using sturdy pens with trap doors.
+Trapped animals may not be released on public land and can only be released on private property with landowner permission.
+For more information, see Feral Swine Dealer Identification Card Program , Department of Agriculture and Consumer Services

 Outlook Email Web Access

-© 1999-2014 All Right Reserved.
+© 1999-2018 All Right Reserved.
 State of Florida.